camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_type_tray/README.md

 - Defines type categories and associated Schema.org types.
 - Defines default text to be used when building links to existing content.
-- Discovers and set icons and thumbnails placed in the below directories.
+- Discovers and sets icons and thumbnails placed in the below directories.
   - MODULE\_NAME/images/schemadotorg\_type\_tray/icon
   - MODULE\_NAME/images/schemadotorg\_type\_tray/thumbnail